Aaron M. House

 Later, Aaron moved to Husch Blackwell LLP where he helped negotiate large commercial multi-million dollar business transactions.
-In 2010, Aaron began teaching legal research and writing at his alma mater and served as Assistant Clinical Professor of Law through 2014.
+In 2010, Aaron began teaching legal research and writing at his alma mater, where he served as a Professor of Law through 2014.
 As a law professor, Aaron taught students to draft documents used in all stages of litigation—in trial and on appeal.
 Aaron also presented at multiple legal writing conferences across the United States on multiple legal research and writing topics.

 Aaron founded House Law LLC in 2012.
 He is licensed in Missouri and Kansas and is authorized to practice before the United States Courts of Appeals for the 8th and 10th Circuits, and the United States District Courts for the Western District of Missouri and the District of Kansas.

-Aaron spends much time serving the community at the United Methodist Church of the Resurrection.
+Aaron spends as much time as he can serving the community.
 He served on the Board of Directors of Della Lamb Community Services and Della Lamb Elementary Charter School Board of Directors and chaired the Marketing Committee from 2007-2010.
 Aaron was also selected as a member of The Missouri Bar’s 2007-2008 Leadership Academy, and he served on the Young Lawyers Section Board of Directors of the Kansas City Metropolitan Bar Association (KCMBA) from 2008-2010.